island-is/island.is/libs/application/template-api-modules/README.md

   },
 ```

-# Add a dataprovider to your application
+# Add a DataProvider to Your Application

-This describes how you can add a shared and custom dataproviders to your application Template
+This describes how you can add shared and custom DataProviders to your application template.

-## 1. Add your action to your template api
+## 1. Add Your Action to Your Template API

-See documentation on how to add a new template api [above](#getting-started)
+See documentation on how to add a new template API [above](#getting-started).

-## 2. Set up your dataprovider definitions
+## 2. Set Up Your DataProvider Definitions

-Create your definition in your template lib (eg. `libs/application/templates/your-applicatoin/src/dataProviders/index.ts`) and make your definitions available to your Templates' state
+Create your definition in your template lib (e.g., `libs/application/templates/your-application/src/dataProviders/index.ts`) and make your definitions available to your template's state.

 ```typescript
 import { defineTemplateApi } from '@island.is/application/types'